oleksiikolomiietssnapp/swift-coverage-action/README.md

       xcode-version: "16.3"              # Optional, default: 16.3 (Swift 6.1)
       project-name-override: "MyProject" # Optional, default: repo name
       working-directory: "./my-package"  # Optional, default: root
+      skip-label: "skip-coverage"        # Optional, default: skip-coverage
 ```

+## Skipping Workflow

+Add the `skip-coverage` label (or custom label via `skip-label` input) to your PR to skip workflow execution.
+For example, for documentation-only changes.

+**Note:** To re-enable the workflow after removing the label, push a new commit or close and reopen the PR.
+Manually re-running a skipped workflow will not work.

 ## Requirements